core-infra-svcs/dashboard-api-go/client/docs/ApplicationUsageApi.md

 func main() {
     networkId := "networkId_example" // string | Network ID
     clients := "clients_example" // string | A list of client keys, MACs or IPs separated by comma. ssidNumber := int32(56) // int32 | An SSID number to include.
-If not specified, eveusage histories application usagents for all SSIDs will be returned. (optional) perPage := int32(56) // int32 | The number of entries per page returned.
+If not specified, events for all SSIDs will be returned. (optional) perPage := int32(56) // int32 | The number of entries per page returned.
 Acceptable range is 3 - 1000. (optional) startingAfter := "startingAfter_example" // string | A token used by the server to indicate the start of the page.
 Often this is a timestamp or an ID but it is not limited to those.
 This parameter should not be defined by client applications.
 The link for the first, last, prev, or next page in the HTTP Link header should define it. (optional) endingBefore := "endingBefore_example" // string | A token used by the server to indicate the end of the page.
 Often this is a timestamp or an ID but it is not limited to those.
 This parameter should not be defined by client applications.
 The link for the first, last, prev, or next page in the HTTP Link header should define it. (optional)